arghvn/MyElevenProjects/second_project/The_fourth_project/readme.md

 so install the workspace and the bot installed in my worksap now we have bot user oath token to access this workspace

+after write bot code in main.go file we go to slack channel and in terminal(IDE) we write go run main.go for connecting to slack with socket mode after connecting in slack channel we write age bot and write my yob is 1999 oh it says your age is 23 correctly